-The proposals align with each of the goals of the ACPS 2025 Strategic Plan: Equity for All, as well as the School Board CIP priorities for the next 10 years, which include building upgrades, such as HVAC, roof, and safety and security upgrades; compliance with the Americans with Disabilities Act (ADA) Projects in the areas of transportation and playgrounds; modernizing ACPS facilities and increasing ACPS’ seat capacity; and planning for future projects which includes communications and engagement support.
+The approved budget is aligned with each of the goals of the ACPS 2025 Strategic Plan: Equity for All, as well as the School Board CIP priorities for the next 10 years, which include building upgrades, such as HVAC, roof, and safety and security upgrades; compliance with the Americans with Disabilities Act (ADA) projects in the areas of transportation and playgrounds; modernizing ACPS facilities and increasing ACPS seat capacity; and planning for future projects which includes communications and engagement support.
 Textbook and technology upgrades are also funded through the CIP and are also School Board priorities.

-Highlights of the Superintendent’s Proposed FY 2022-2031 Capital Improvement Program Budget
+Highlights of Approved FY 2022-2031 Capital Improvement Program Budget

-- Approximately $1.5 million has been allocated to textbook and technology upgrades.
+- Approximately $1.5 million has been allocated to textbook and technology upgrades for next year.

-- The modernization of the ACPS Transportation Facility will be deferred by a year to better define the scope and the understanding of partnership with the City fleet.
+- The modernization of the ACPS Transportation Facility will be deferred by a year to better define the scope and the understanding of partnership with relevant City departments.

-- The building of a new school (600 students, grade level to be determined) will be deferred by two years to FY 2030-2031.
+- The build of a new school (600 students, grade level to be determined) will be deferred by two years to FY 2030-2031.

 - The modernization of Matthew Maury Elementary School will be deferred by two years to FY 2032-2033.

 - Costs for the modernization of George Mason Elementary School, Cora Kelly Elementary School for Math, Science and Technology and the Transportation Facility have been updated.